 What Does a Bonanza Patio Peach Tree Look Like?

-The Bonanza patio peach tree has green leaves and pink blossoms that turn into peaches when fertilized.
 The peaches have red and yellow fuzzy skin and flesh that’s white, juicy, and sweet.
-Typically, a dwarf Bonanza tree grows to be four to six feet tall and wide, while the peaches produced will likely be smaller than those on regular-sized trees with a diameter of less than three inches.
+Typically, a dwarf Bonanza tree grows to be 4 to 6 feet tall and wide, while the peaches produced will likely be smaller than those on regular-sized trees with a diameter of less than 3 inches.

 Sun and Soil

 Peach trees require full sun for at least six hours a day.
 Since a Bonanza tree is usually potted, you can easily move it around your home if it’s not getting enough sunlight.
-Regarding soil, Bonanza patio peach trees like sandy, well-drained soil with a slightly acidic pH of 6.0 to 6.5.
+Regarding soil, Bonanza peach trees need sandy, well-drained soil with a slightly acidic pH of 6.0 to 6.5.

 Fertilizer